The landscape and weather patterns of California make it a prime destination for motorcyclists throughout the United States.

 Additionally, the minimal protection for the rider of a motorcycle means the injuries can be especially devastating.

-Though motorcycles make up only 3% of all registered vehicles, motorcyclists accounted for 14% of all traffic fatalities, 18% of all occupant fatalities, and 4% of all occupant injuries in 2020.
+Though motorcycles make up only 3% of all registered vehicles, motorcyclists accounted for 14.6% of all traffic fatalities and 3.5% of all injuries in 2022.

 If you suffer injuries in a motorcycle accident, you may incur enormous medical expenses and rehabilitation costs, not to mention your lost wages.